distribution/distribution/docs/configuration.md

 [Apache HTPasswd File](https://httpd.apache.org/docs/2.4/programs/htpasswd.html).
 Only [`bcrypt`](http://en.wikipedia.org/wiki/Bcrypt) format passwords are supported.
 Entries with other hash types will be ignored.
 The htpasswd file is loaded once, at startup.
-If the file is invalid, the registry will display and error and will not start.
+If the file is invalid, the registry will display an error and will not start.

 > __WARNING:__ This authentication scheme should only be used with TLS